 - CBD Oils/Tinctures: Using such products involves placing a few drops beneath the tongue, holding the oil there for 60-90 seconds, and swallowing.

 - CBD Edibles: Edibles can take up to two hours to produce an effect after consumption.

 - CBD Vape Products: There are vaporizers on the market capable of turning special vape juice into a vapor that the user inhales.
 According to some users, it is the commercial consumption method that offers the fastest effects (within a minute, according to some users) and the highest level of bioavailability.

 - CBD Capsules: This is another form of oral consumption and is useful for individuals who dislike the taste or texture of CBD oil.
 As the name suggests, this product consists of CBD liquid inside a casing designed to be easy to swallow.

 - CBD Topicals: Available in different forms such as creams, lotions, and ointments, topicals are rubbed into the skin.
 These products are mainly used by individuals seeking pain relief.

 Although CBD oil remains the most popular product, individuals with depression sometimes prefer vaping because of the fast effects.
 Nonetheless, this is not proof that CBD vape products are the most effective option for depression.

 Final Thoughts About CBD for Depression

-While antidepressant drugs are effective in certain cases, their side effects can range from unpleasant to completely prohibitive.
-To date, there is no evidence that CBD is addictive or dangerous.
-A number of clinical trials are currently underway, and if the results are as positive as recent testing on animals has been, the era of relying on traditional antidepressant medications may be coming to an end.
+While anti-depressant drugs are effective in certain cases, their side effects can range from unpleasant to completely prohibitive.
+Conversely, to date, there is no evidence that CBD is addictive or dangerous.

 - Full-spectrum Hemp extract